anweshknayak/macc/docs/Installation Guide.md

     cd ..
     cd macc (cloned directory)

-  For autoenv to be effective you have to do this.
+  For autoenv to be effective.

 ## Setup PostgreSQL